dcdpr/btcr-DID-method/README.md

 #### inputXXX
 This is the input transaction--where you need to have at least slightly more unspent BTCs than your offered fee (see below).
-You can refer to this transaction in many ways: a bitcoin address (plus txoIndex, given with `--txoIndex` parameter); a txid (plus txoIndex); a txref (plus txoIndex).
+You can refer to this transaction in many ways: a Bitcoin address (plus txoIndex, given with `--txoIndex` parameter); a txid (plus txoIndex); a txref (plus txoIndex).

 #### outputAddress
-This is the output bitcoin address.
+This is the output Bitcoin address.
 It will receive transaction change and be the basis for your DID.

 #### private key
 private key in base58 (wallet import format)